colalb1/Interest-Rate-Forecasting/README.md

 ### Modern Models

-The mathematics of the Stable CIR and $\alpha$-CIR models are derived from [this](https://arxiv.org/abs/2402.07503) paper.

 **Stable CIR:**

+The mathematics of the Stable CIR and $\alpha$-CIR models are derived mainly from [this](https://arxiv.org/abs/2402.07503) paper.

+As mentioned in the **CIR** subsection, the Stable CIR model aims to enhance the classic CIR model by basing the motion on fatter-tailed distributions as real data tends to show larger aberrations than that of idealized models using Brownian motion.
+[This paper](https://arxiv.org/abs/1301.3243) gives more mathematical background to WHY we want a fatter-tailed distribution; I encourage you to read this for more background, but I will be omitting the explanation and will move on to the HOW of the problem.

+First, I must define the Levy alpha-stable distribution.

 **$\alpha$-CIR**